Review: Hootie and the Blowfish reunion in Raleigh brings rain, Generation X nostalgia

 Hootie & the Blowfish set list from Raleigh, NC

 Hootie & the Blowfish and Barenaked Ladies brought the Group Therapy Tour to Coastal Credit Union Music Park at Walnut Creek in Raleigh May 31, 2019.
-Here is the setlist, according to setlist.fm.
+Here is the setlist:

 1. “Hannah Jane”